 Dr Carmel Halton is Director of the Master of Social Work programme and the MA in Practice Teaching and Supervision in the School of Applied Social Studies, UCC.
 Her research and publications span a broad range of educational and professional interests: professional and post qualifying social work education; social work practice and practice teaching; reflective inquiry and reflective practice; professional peer supervision, portfolio assessment and development; deviance/offending and probation.
 She has presented on her research and teaching interests at numerous national and international conferences and workshops.
 She has just completed a term as the elected educational representative on the CORU Social Work Registration Board.
 She has received two UCC presidential awards for her contribution to teaching and research.
 She is on the Editorial Board and a reviewer for a few Social Work journals.
 She is actively engaged with social work staff in external agencies to progress partnership agendas in research and education between the University and professional agencies.

 Tricia McDonnell is a psychotherapist and trainer.
 She is accredited with the Irish Council of Psychotherapy and the Irish Association of Humanistic and Integrative Psychotherapy.
 Tricia has also trained in Mediation and Conflict Resolution.
 Having qualified as a Social Care Worker in 1977 she worked for 12 years in a variety of social care settings in Ireland and England.
 Following this she worked at middle and senior management levels in a large voluntary organisation for over 10 years.
 Since 1992 Tricia has worked with a number of voluntary and statutory agencies as a consultant, trainer and facilitator.
 She has a particular interest in supporting staff groups to provide high quality care to young people while also prioritising their own well being.
+This workshop will be co-facilitated by Caitriona Clarke, she has been working as a social care worker and then manager in Don Bosco Care for 20 years with young people in both residential and aftercare settings.
+She completed her initial Degree in Social Care in DIT in 1998 and went on to complete her Masters in Therapeutic Child Care in Carlow College in 2008.
+Caitriona also spent three years working, one day a week as part of a multi-disciplinary team in SIATT which provided group, individual and family therapy with adolescent boys who sexually abuse.

 Gavin Brown completed a Health Promotion and Physical Activity Course at Dundalk Institute of Technology.
 Having set up a PT and Bootcamp business since 2013 achieving amazing results Gavin decided in order to reach more people a larger facility was needed to cater for the growing numbers of people seeking his expertise and so The Fitness Academy was established.
 In Gavin’s opinion, everyone has endless potential.
 It’s what we do with that potential that defines us.
 We all have factors which have stopped us achieving our goals in the past.